 How about No 11: A freeze on rule-making by Government agencies and regulators.

 Yeeha!
 No rules!
 That'll be great for the investment sector.
 Maybe they can use the rules freeze to find new and complicated ways to structure debt products and sell them to unsuspecting investors.

 Other ideas boldly called for good stuff to be done.
 Redundancy and transition support for people who lose their jobs, matching of supply and demand for training, ensuring Government services reach Maori effectively.
+Of course.